jojozhuang/jojozhuang.github.io/_posts/2016-09-20-serving-jsp-application-with-tomcat-in-docker.md

 ![MIME Type](/public/pics/2016-09-20/volume.png)

 ### 3.2 Publishing JSP Application
-We will use the same JSP application for [Use Mysql Container for GameStore]({% link _posts/2016-09-12-using-mysql-container-for-gamestore.md %}).
+We will use the same JSP application for [Using MySQL Container for JSP Application]({% link _posts/2016-09-13-using-mysql-container-for-jsp-application.md %}).

 Build the project first, and copy all of the files from /GameStoreMysql/WebContent/ to ~/Documents/gstomcat/.
 ![MIME Type](/public/pics/2016-09-20/webcontent.png)